ksubramanian02/Basic-EDA-and-Forecasting/README.md

-## Project Topic: Bike Traffic
+# Project Topic: Bike Traffic

-The objectives include:
+## Objectives include:

 Identifying bridges to install the sensors on to get the best prediction of overall traffic?
 Understanding if the next day's weather forecast(low/high temperature and precipitation) can be used to predict the total number of bicyclists that day?